 - Bring small umbrellas + waterproof stroller cover — Even short transitions get kids wet.

-- Subway is your best friend — Hakata, Tenjin, Nakasu-Kawabata stations all connect to malls.
+- Subway is your best friend — Hakata, Tenjin, and Nakasu-Kawabata stations all connect directly to malls; our stroller-friendly Fukuoka guide maps the elevator routes.

 - Avoid Hakata Yamakasa during festival season — Indoor spaces are crowded.